Homemaking Doesn’t Take A Summer Break

 3. Increase The Chores

 My kids do chores, but my “particular nature” has prevented me from teaching them to do more.
 I mean, they won’t do it as well as me, and apparently the method used to fold towels is oh so important to me.
 This isn’t helping them or me, though.
-I won’t be so stressed if I don’t have to do everything, and they will learn more useful skills and be less bored when they do more to help out around the house.
+I won’t be so stressed if I don’t have to do everything, and they will learn more useful skills and be less bored when they do more to help around the house.

-Not to mention, summer is actually a wonderful time to take advantage of less school responsibilities to teach them some home management skills I skipped over throughout the year.
-They all love to help out in the kitchen, and now we have the opportunity to have cooking lessons and some fun with food.
+Not to mention, summer is actually a wonderful time to take advantage of less school responsibilities to teach them some home management skills I skipped throughout the year.
+They all love to help in the kitchen, and now we have the opportunity to have cooking lessons and some fun with food.
 And wait until they check out folding their own laundry!

 4. Summer School